 Reinstatement - The act of readmitting a student after he/she has been suspended.

 Residency Status - Students are classified as resident or non-resident for the purpose of assessing fees and tuition.
-The definition of residency is determined by the Tennessee Board of Regents, and decisions concerning resident classification are made in the Office of Admissions.
+The definition of residency is determined by the Tennessee Board of Regents, and decisions concerning resident classification are made in the Office of Enrolment Services.